 The Board has ultimate responsibility for Network Rail's risk management and internal control systems, but delegates detailed oversight of the function to the committee, which then reports its findings and makes recommendations to the Board.
 This covers all material controls including financial, operational and compliance controls and risk management systems.
 The risk management systems and internal controls are designed to manage rather than eliminate risk and can only provide reasonable but not absolute assurance that the group's risks are being appropriately managed and mitigated.
-The delegated responsibilities for risk management and internal control are detailed in 'Role and responsibilities of the committee' on page 97.
+The delegated responsibilities for risk management and internal control are detailed in 'Role and responsibilities of the committee' on page 89.

-The committee receives regular reports from the internal and independent auditors and reviews progress against agreed action plans to manage identified risks.
+The committee receives regular reports from Internal Audit and the independent auditor and reviews progress against agreed action plans to manage identified risks.
 Detailed oversight of safety related risks is delegated to the safety, health and environment committee.

-Network Rail's approach to risk management and identification, its risk appetite, and an assessment of principal and emerging risks is provided on pages 70 to 77.
+Network Rail's approach to risk management and identification, its risk appetite, and an assessment of principal and emerging risks is provided on pages 64 to 69.